 top of page

-• On August 7, 2025, the British Columbia Supreme Court (BCSC) issued a judgment in Cowichan Tribes v.
-Canada (Attorney General), 2025 BCSC 1490, finding that the Cowichan Tribes (along with associated Nations) hold Aboriginal title over part of their claimed lands on the south and east edge of Lulu Island (in Richmond).
+On August 7, 2025, the British Columbia Supreme Court (BCSC) issued a judgment in Cowichan Tribes v.
+Canada (Attorney General), 2025 BCSC 1490.
+This ruling determined that the Cowichan Tribes, along with associated Nations, hold Aboriginal title over part of their claimed lands on the south and east edge of Lulu Island in Richmond.
+The area in question encompasses approximately 1,846 acres (≈ 7.5 km²) in the southeastern portion of Richmond.
 Richmond News+3Mandell Pinder LLP+3Times Colonist+3

-The South Fraser River Enhancement Society (SFRES) believe that 'true and meaningful' reconciliation with First Nations is only possible through inclusive and transparent processes.
+The South Fraser River Enhancement Society (SFRES) believes that 'true and meaningful' reconciliation with First Nations is only possible through inclusive and transparent processes.
+SFRES is committed to working collaboratively with First Nations to achieve common goals.
+These goals include restoring and protecting the secondary channels of the Lower Fraser River.

 Comments